JNRowe/cupage/doc/background.rst

 for the projects I'm interested in, be that either personally or for things we use at work.

-Some projects have Atom_ feeds, some have mailing lists just for release updates, some post updates on sites like freshmeat_ and some have no useful update watching mechanism at all.
+Some projects have Atom_ feeds, some have mailing lists for release updates, some post updates on sites like freshmeat_ and some have no useful update watching mechanism at all.
 Tracking all these resources is annoying and a simple unified solution would be much more workable.

-:mod:`cupage` is that solution, at least for my purposes.
-Maybe it could be for you too!
+|modref| is that solution, at least for my purposes.
+Maybe it could be for you
+too!

 .. _database-label: